soleimani2020/02-Cplusplus-Projects-Portfolio/core1/data_structures/circular_queue_linkedlist/README.md

-🔄 Circular Queue Using Linked List in C++
+# 🔄 Circular Queue Using Linked List in C++

-An implementation of a circular queue with a singly linked list.
+This repository demonstrates the implementation of a **Circular Queue** using a **singly linked list** in **C++**.
-Features:
+Circular queues are queues in which the last node points back to the first node, making it circular.

+---

+## 1️⃣ Features

-    ➕ Enqueue: Add element at the rear.
+- Enqueue elements at the rear

-    ➖ Dequeue: Remove element from the front.
+- Dequeue elements from the front

-    🔄 Circular linking to efficiently cycle through queue.

-    🚫 Checks for empty queue.

-    📋 Displays all elements in queue order.

-Perfect for learning linked list manipulation and circular queue logic in C++!
+- Circular linking ensures no wasted space
+- Dynamic memory allocation (linked list)
+- Display the queue elements
+- Handles **empty** and **single node** cases